SomeoneSerge/racings/README.md

 With REST end points we can build a frontend using some sodding js framework and serve it as static content --- a perfect isolation between model layer and presentation layer.

+## Modeling the data before modeling using data

+Idealistically, we'd like to achieve the following behavior of our application: we describe the data in one way or another, then we generate endpoints for them, and in the end the frontend retrieves plain datastructure and figures out a way to display to user.
+We'd want to manually build only a few reusable UI components and the resulting presentation shall be generated.

+Had we managed to do that I'd know we've got a clean, easily maintainable system.
+The chances also are the generated presentation would have much better looks than manually composed one.
+You know, that's how LaTeX's superior to Word.

+## Current implementation

+At the moment I've basically described a document-model in terms of SQLA which is sort of silly as I could've had the same results out of the box with some Mongo.
+Nevertheless I've got some model to get started with and to put `eve` and `flask-admin` on.

+In the process I had to solve the problem of SQLA being designed sort of aggressive in terms of dependencies.
+The usual workflow is to put to some shared package's `globals()` either a `metadata` or a `declarative_base()` instance.
+Then every package that's meant to extend the model shall statically import this shared object and use for new definitions.
+So of course a normal person would prefer to write factory methods instead of static coupling.
+That requires us to establish some conventions.
+All these conventions are expressed in the module `modular_sqla.model`

+## Further steps

+I didn't come to the document-model (or EVA-pattern if you wish) in an instant.
+The original intention was to automate generation of the SQLA schema.
+That'd look like an app (a domain model) statically composed of several independent reusable components.
+Such a tool would also have all the data needed to automate the presentation generation.
+It'd be a much more consistent system.
+Sounds glorius, doesn't it?
+Why didn't I take this path since the begining then?
+Aye, here's the rub.
+This schema-generation shall be robust and reproducible and we'll have to deal with migrations.
+This need thorough thinking.